vapor-ware/synse-docs/docs/server/user/advanced.md

 A plugin refresh may also be initiated manually via the [`/plugin?refresh=true`](../api.v3.md#plugins) request.

+## Plugin State: Active vs Inactive

+As mentioned in the section above, Synse Server may internally mark a plugin as "active" or "inactive".
+This determination is done based on whether Synse Server was able to communicate with the plugin.
+An error in issuing requests to plugins will lead them to be marked as "inactive".
+Note that error responses from the plugin do not put it in an error state (e.g. device not found), however errors like connection issues, timeouts, etc. will put them into an "inactive" state.

+The notion of "active" vs "inactive" is really just an internal optimization to allow Synse Server to respond to requests in a more timely manner.
+As an example, if there were two plugins configured and one became unreachable, reading all devices would mean issuing a request to both plugins, collecting the readings, and returning them to the user.
+Without denoting the plugin as "inactive", the request would take longer as it would block until the gRPC request to the unreachable plugin timed out or failed to connect.

+With the notion of "active" vs "inactive", once a plugin fails a request once, it will be marked inactive so future requests do not need to block on it, resulting in a more timely response.
+Eventually, the plugin state is [refreshed](#plugin-refresh) and the plugin may become active again.

 ## Secure Communication

 The server APIs can be secured by providing a [certificate and key](configuration.md#ssl).
 While